UMC 75x11/6x18 / N38 - cylindrical magnetic holder

 contact form

-Lifting power along with shape of magnetic components can be estimated on our
+Lifting power as well as shape of a magnet can be tested with our

 Same-day processing for orders placed before 14:00.